 - What is persistent depressive disorder (dysthymia)?

-- What are causes and risk factors for dysthymia?
+- What are causes and risk factors for persistent depressive disorder?

 - What are persistent depressive disorder symptoms and signs?

 - How do health-care professionals diagnose persistent depressive disorder?
 What types of doctors treat persistent depressive disorder?

-- What is the treatment for dysthymia?
-Are there any home remedies for dysthymia?
+- What is the treatment for persistent depressive disorder?
+Are there any home remedies for persistent depressive disorder?

 - What is the prognosis of persistent depressive disorder?

 - Is it possible to prevent persistent depressive disorder?

-- Are there support groups for people with dysthymia?
+- Are there support groups for people with persistent depressive disorder?

 - Find a local Psychiatrist in your town

 - Dysthymia, now referred to as persistent depressive disorder, is a form of depression that lasts more than two years at a time in adults and more than one year at a time in children and adolescents.

-- Dysthymic disorder usually co-occurs with other disorders, like major depression, anxiety, personality or somatoform disorders, and with substance abuse.
+- Persistent depressive disorder usually co-occurs with other disorders, like major depression, anxiety, personality or somatic symptom and related disorders, and with substance abuse.

-- People with dysthymia tend to have a number of biological, psychological, and environmental risk factors that contribute to its development rather than one single cause of the illness.
+- People with dysthymia tend to have a number of biological, psychological, and environmental predisposing factors that contribute to its occurrence rather than one single cause of the condition.

-- In order to meet criteria for the diagnosis of dysthymia, a person must experience symptoms of depression most of every day, more days than not, for at least two years in a row in adults, or one year for children and teens.
+- In order to meet criteria for the diagnosis of persistent depressive disorder, an individual must have symptoms of sadness most of every day, more days than not, for at least two years in a row in adults, or one year for children and teens.

-- Health professionals will likely conduct or refer for an extensive medical interview and physical examination and will conduct a thorough mental-health assessment as part of establishing the diagnosis of dysthymia.
+- Health-care professionals will likely conduct or refer for an extensive medical interview and physical examination and will perform a thorough mental-health evaluation as part of establishing the diagnosis of dysthymia.

-- The treatment of dysthymia is found to be most effective when it includes both medication treatment and several weeks of talk therapy (psychotherapy).
+- The treatment of persistent depressive disorder tends to be most effective when it includes both medication treatment and several weeks of talk therapy (psychotherapy).

-- Serotonergic medications (SSRIs) are often the first-line medication treatment for dysthymia due to their effectiveness and high tolerability.
+- Serotonergic medications (SSRIs) are often the first-line medication treatment for dysthymia due to their effectiveness, safety, and high tolerability.